Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 ## Description

-**My goal of this intensive is to learn more about deep reinforcement learning.
-I feel a good way to do this is to build a deep learning bot to play a game such as tik-tak-toe.
-After that if there is still time left in the intensive I would like to use the bot on a different game like chess.**
+**My goal of this intensive is to learn more about deep reinforcement learning or deep learning inn general.
+I feel a good way to do this is to build a deep learning bot to play a game such as tik-tak-toe using Mini-max tree search.
+After that if there is still time left in the intensive I would like to use the bot on a different game like connect 4.**

 **Alternative to having project live: Write a Medium article about my project and learning experience.**